 For more information on how these common food sensitivities cause weight gain, I recommend reading The Virgin Diet by JJ Virgin.

 Losing weight is not as simple as counting calories.
 Ditching common food sensitivities, including dairy, soy, and gluten is a must for anyone wanting to lose weight without counting calories.
+If you want to find out your food sensitivities I recommend bioresonance food intolerance testing to get started.

 Additional weight loss resources